 Section 801 of the Federal Food, Drug, and Cosmetic Act (FFDCA) sets out the requirements for imports and exports of FDA regulated products.

 Animal food imported into the United States must be composed entirely of ingredients judged acceptable for use in such products.
-Sections 402 and 403 of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) require that foods and feeds be safe and wholesome, contain no deleterious, harmful, or unapproved substances, and be truthfully labeled.
+Sections 402 and 403 of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) require that human and animal foods be safe and wholesome, contain no deleterious, harmful, or unapproved substances, and be truthfully labeled.
 Federal animal food labeling regulations are found under Title 21 Code of Federal Regulations Part 501 [21 CFR 501].

-Although there is no pre-market approval for animal feed or pet foods, their ingredients must be either approved food additives [21 CFR 573], generally recognized as safe (GRAS) [21 CFR 582], or the subject of an ingredient definition published in the Official Publication (OP) of the Association of American Feed Control Officials (AAFCO), the most comprehensive list of ingredients acceptable for use in animal feed.
+Although there is no pre-market approval requirement for animal foods, their ingredients must be either approved food additives [21 CFR 573], generally recognized as safe (GRAS) [21 CFR 582], or the subject of an ingredient definition published in the Official Publication (OP) of the Association of American Feed Control Officials (AAFCO).
+FDA recognizes the ingredient names and definitions in the AAFCO OP, which has the most comprehensive list of ingredients acceptable for use in animal feed, as the common or usual name of the ingredients.
 Animal food ingredients include all component parts of an animal food, its constituents, or any combination, or mixture thereof, added to, and comprising, the food.
-Numerous herbs have not been approved for use in animal food in the US, and it is incorrect to assume GRAS substances approved for use in human food are also acceptable and safe for use in animal food.
+Note that numerous herbs and other substances have not been approved for use in animal food in the US, and it is incorrect to assume GRAS substances approved for use in human food are also acceptable and safe for use in animal food.

 More information on both the regulation of animal food products and food additives used in animal food is available from the following links:

-Imported food/feed is subject to the requirements of The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (the Bioterrorism Act).
-This Act requires the registration of food/feed producing facilities with the FDA, and for providing "prior notice" for each shipment of imported food before arrival in the U.S. Additional information regarding facility registration and prior notice requirements can be found on the following webpages:
+Imported animal food, like human food, is subject to the requirements of The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (the Bioterrorism Act).
+This Act requires the registration of human/animal food producing facilities with the FDA, and for "prior notice" to be provided to FDA for each shipment of imported food before arrival in the U.S. Additional information regarding facility registration and the prior notice requirements can be found on the following webpages:

 Generally, an USDA permit is required for imported materials derived from animals and plants.
 Animal products, which require permits, include dairy products and meat products (e.g., meat meal and bone meal) from countries with livestock diseases exotic to the United States.
 Import permit applications for animal products may be obtained through the Automated Document Retrieval by calling (301) 734-4952, or writing to the USDA-APHIS-VS at: